jwkc2/jwkc2.github.io/_posts/2015-12-13-Leadership-in-Software-Engineering.md

 categories: software-engineering management
 ---

-In many software engineering contexts and situations, one needs to exhibit good leadership qualities, whether is nominally the appointed leader or not.
+In many software engineering contexts and situations, one needs to exhibit good leadership qualities, whether is nominally the appointed leader, just filling in, or even just picking up the slack on some piece of work.

 Here are some thoughts on leadership I developed with experience.